|9-15.100||General Principles Related to Obtaining Fugitives from Abroad|

 9-15.900 - Costs Relating to Extraditions

 In general, translation costs associated with the extradition of fugitives from abroad are borne by the requesting USAO or state prosecutor’s office.
-In extraditions in federal cases, the U.S. Marshals Service generally pays the transportation and lodging costs associated with transporting a prisoner back to the U.S. Translation costs associated with a foreign government’s request for extradition are generally borne by the foreign government.
+In extraditions in federal cases, the U.S. Marshals Service generally pays the transportation and lodging costs associated with transporting a prisoner back to the United States.
+Translation costs associated with a foreign government’s request for extradition are generally borne by the foreign government.
 Prosecutors should contact OIA for additional information in specific cases.